 12.1.3 The Data Management and Analysis Subcommittee will be responsible for data management for all collected data, and the performance of all statistical analyses proposed in the study.
 Dr. Agarwal will co-chair this committee with Dr. Schwartz.
-Other key members of this group will include a CU data analyst and the data managers from the Data Coordinating Center at MUSC.
+Other key members of this group will include a CU data analyst and a data manager from the Data Coordinating Center at the MUSC.

-12.1.4 Social Determinants of Health and Access to Rehabilitation Subcommittee will be responsible for compiling and coding the individual and neighborhood level social determinants of health and determining biopsychosocial factors influencing access to acute inpatient rehabilitation.
+12.1.4 Social Determinants of Health and Access to Rehabilitation Subcommittee will be responsible for compiling and coding the social determinants of health, coding physical therapy/occupational therapy/Physiatrist notes for patterns of referrals, and determining biopsychosocial factors influencing access to acute inpatient rehabilitation.
 Dr. Taylor and Dr. Wagner will co-chair this committee and meet with Dr. Agarwal and Dr. Callaway every 3 months.